Betty Fold History

 Between 1918 and 1925 he worked for Shorts, Rochester, designing flying boats and sea planes, as well as prospecting in the Coniston Fells for copper and other minerals.
 He sank a fair bit of his own money in opening up a level above Levers Water with John (Willie) Shaw in charge of the mining operations.
 The level, Brimfell Mine, was driven for 330 ft. but never reached workable ore and was abandoned in 1933.

 Oscar then opened up a small underground slate quarry in the Horse Crag level at Tilberthwaite and it is here that Arthur Ransome readers meet Willie Shaw, thinly disguised as 'Slater Bob'.

-Her headstone, in Hawkshead Churchyard is adjacent to his.
-To find Oscar's headstone, walk along main path of graveyard, almost to the end.
+Barbara's headstone, in Hawkshead Churchyard is adjacent to his.
+To find Oscar's grave, walk along main path of graveyard, almost to the end.
 His simple headstone is on the left (west) side of the path.

 Click here for information of the area around Betty Fold Apartment